Quick Facts - Disability Support Pension December 2025:

 How much can I earn before my disability pension is affected?

-You can earn up to $216 per fortnight (income free area) without affecting your DSP.
+You can earn up to $212 per fortnight (income free area) without affecting your DSP.
 Income above this reduces your pension by 50 cents per dollar.
-The work bonus allows an additional $300 per fortnight for employment income specifically.
+The Work Bonus allows an additional $300 per fortnight for employment income specifically, and unused amounts bank up to $11,800.
+Your payment stops entirely when income exceeds $2,510 per fortnight (single).

 What are the asset limits for disability pension?